Is It Time for a Bigger AC Unit? Summer Load May Reveal the Truth

 During mild spring or fall days, your AC system might seem perfectly adequate.
 But as the intense summer heat sets in, your comfort—or lack of it—could reveal a hidden issue: your AC unit may simply be too small for your home.
 If it runs nonstop, struggles to maintain temperature, or leaves some rooms hotter than others, you might be dealing with an undersized system.

 An air conditioner that’s too small won’t just underperform—it will also work harder than it should, leading to wear and tear, higher utility bills, and premature breakdowns.
+With summers trending hotter in 2026, the gap between what an undersized unit can deliver and what your home actually needs is becoming harder to ignore.
 While there are many factors that affect AC performance, proper sizing is one of the most important.
 Here’s how to know if your unit is up to the challenge—or if it’s time to consider an upgrade.

 ac too small